 Who should stay away from henna hair dye?

 Those who foresee lots of chemical processing in their near future might want to hold off on henna, as we’ve discussed above.

 Henna stays rich and vibrant for 4-6 weeks, and you can layer the color as much as you want.
 The color will build after every application, making for dense, multi-dimensional color.

-Why should someone use henna over another kind of hair dye?
+Why should someone opt for henna hair dye instead of chemical dye?